cccp421/CV-piano/README.md

 # CV-piano
 Project source code from https://github.com/Mayuresh1611/Paper-Piano
+I've rewritten and optimised the program to make it easier to deploy for the project.

 ## Setting up project
 Python version 3.11 and above